Back to E&O Conference Agenda

 We’re living in the age of smart thermostats, smart speakers, smart metering, smart lighting, smart homes, smart cities, and the smart grid.
 What are the opportunities and threats for electric utilities in this scenario?
 Learn how you can securely integrate smart devices, communications networks, information systems, and applications to deliver new services, improve efficiency and reliability, foster economic development, and enhance the quality of life in your community.

-Robbie Carlson, Regional Account Manager, Milsoft Utility Solutions; Al Weber, Vice President Business Development, Hometown Connections, Inc.; and Doug Westlund, Senior Vice President, AESI-US, Inc.
+Robbie Carlson, Regional Account Manager, Milsoft Utility Solutions; Tim Blodgett, President and CEO, Hometown Connections, Inc.; and Doug Westlund, Senior Vice President, AESI-US, Inc.

 Make Your Performance Evaluations Matter